 Note: you can create the configuration file in another kedro environment with the

 kedro mlflow init --env=<other-environment>

 kedro_mlflow hooks implementations must be registered with Kedro.
-There are three ways of registering hooks.
+There are 2 ways of registering hooks.

-Note that you must register the two hooks provided by kedro-mlflow (
+Note that you must register the hook provided by kedro-mlflow (

 Declaring hooks through auto-discovery (for

 If you use